Managing Exacerbations or Relapses

 Adrenocorticotropic hormone (ATCH), or Acthar Gel, is an FDA-approved alternative to steroid therapy used to treat acute relapses or flares of MS. ATCH can help provide relief from symptoms of MS relapse and reduce the amount of time needed for symptom relief.
 It is not known exactly how Acthar Gel works, but the gel is formulated to provide an extended release of ACTH, which works in the body to produce its own natural steroid hormones.
 This has both anti-inflammatory and immunomodulatory effects, and for some people may mean fewer side effects than using corticosteroids directly.

 An alternative to corticosteroids and ACTH to treat severe exacerbations is plasmapheresis (plasma exchange).
 Plasmapheresis has not been shown to be effective but may be beneficial to those experiencing an exacerbation not responding to corticosteroids.
 It involves removal of plasma (the liquid portion of the blood) and replacing it with artificial plasma.
-The idea behind plasmapheresis is that by removing plasma you remove whatever substance (possibly an antibody) that is circulating in the plasma and causing MS.4
+The idea behind plasmapheresis is that by removing plasma you remove whatever substance (possibly an antibody) that is circulating in the plasma and causing flare-ups or relapses.4